Food intolerance and managing eczema.

 There is evidence that there is a link between food intolerance and eczema.
 A change in diet can provide complete or partial relief to eczema sufferers.
 Allergy tests can give a clear indication of which foods to avoid due to severe reactions, but the more subtle problem of food intolerance, which is harder to pinpoint is often sidelined.
 This may be because allergic reactions create an immunological response which can be measured whereas there is no testing method for food intolerance.

 Food intolerance in brief.

-It is not possible to say which of these foods may be responsible for your condition as you are unique with a different biological make-up to other people with perhaps exactly the same condition.
-Any of the below foods could trigger your intolerance, and the resulting symptoms.
+It is not possible to say which of these foods may be responsible for your condition as you are unique with different biological make-up to other people with perhaps exactly the same condition.
+Any of the below foods could trigger your intolerance and the resulting symptoms.
 For example;

 - Complete foods; milk, soya, carrot, egg, pork, wheat, mushroom, chicken, apple.

-- An artificial ingredient which doesn’t naturally occur in foods e.g. preservatives, colourings, flavours or artificial sweetener.
+- An artificial ingredient that doesn’t naturally occur in foods e.g. preservatives, colourings, flavors, or artificial sweeteners.